chef/chef-web-docs/chef_master/source/install_server_tiered.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/install_server_tiered.rst>`__

-.. warning:: For the latest information on high availability and how to set up a highly-available server cluster, see `High Availability: Backend Cluster </install_server_ha.html>`__.

 This topic describes how to set up the Chef Infra Server with a single back end and multiple load-balanced frontend servers.

 .. image:: ../../images/chef_server_tiered.png